ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview.md

 Two fundamental methods for determining position:

-- **Position Fixing:** Uses identifiable external information such as radio signals, acoustic, ultrasouws etc or environmental features (signs, roads, terrain, landmarks, sounds smells).
+- **Position Fixing**: Uses identifiable external information such as radio signals, acoustic, ultrasounds etc or environmental features (signs, roads, terrain, landmarks, sounds smells).
-- **Dead Reckoning:** Measures distance and direction traveled using a self-contained system, like an INS, without relying on external infrastructure.
+- **Dead Reckoning**: Measures distance and direction traveled using a self-contained system, like an INS, without relying on external infrastructure.
 Environmental features can also assist dead reckoning by comparing repeated measurements.

 ### Dead Reckoning